d-sparks/exacto/doc/styleguide.md

 * Global array variables are all uppercase.

 * Data members in classes do not end with an underscore, but are still snake case.
+Similarly methods that can be used logically as a data member (and take no arguments) can be snake case.
+It's not great, but far too much of Exacto's logic uses the bitboards of the Board class and it would be unwieldy for these to end with underscores.
+Setter and constructor arguments that would shadow a data member's name will start with an underscore.

 * Test files live in a separate directory and may use namespace std.
+I am willing to revist the decision of tests using std.

 * Some classes or namespaces that are large are separated into multiple cpp files when it is logical.
 In that case the name of the cpp file would be `class_function.cpp`.
 For example `exacto_evaluate.cpp`, `exacto.cpp`, and `exacto_search.cpp`.